johnbillion/action-wordpress-plugin-attestation/README.md

 See above.

+## What happens if a change is pushed directly to the wordpress.org plugin SVN repo?

+This will cause verification of that version of the plugin to fail, which is correct and intended behaviour because the change was not made via your build and deployment workflow.
+Congratulations, you've made it more difficult for a supply chain attack to affect your plugin!

+## How can I continually monitor the verification of my plugin on wordpress.org?

+One way to do this is with a scheduled script or workflow that [downloads your plugin and verifies its provenance](https://github.com/johnbillion/plugin-infrastructure/blob/74e5dfee3fe964300ae67309adbeff3e2d8f2a93/.github/workflows/reusable-verify-distribution.yml#L24-L37).
+Whether this is sufficient for your threat model is for you to determine.

 ## What SLSA level does this facilitate?

 To the best of my understanding, build provenance attestation on GitHub [facilitates adhering to SLSA v1.0 Build Level 2](https://slsa.dev/spec/v1.0/levels).